 7. Central PA Tasting Trail

-The Central PA Tasting Trail features 4 breweries, 4 wineries, 2 distilleries, and 2 cideries — all in Centre County.
+The Central PA Tasting Trail features three breweries, four wineries, two distilleries, and two cideries — all in Centre County.
 Buy your Tasting Trail Passport to get stamped at each venue and receive a free gift at each stop!
-If you visit all 12 locations within one year, you can submit your completed passport for an exclusive Central PA Tasting Trail sweatshirt that can’t be bought anywhere else.
+If you visit all 11 locations within one year, you can submit your completed passport for an exclusive Central PA Tasting Trail sweatshirt that can’t be bought anywhere else.